ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

   is also reflected on PyPI.
 Hotfixes from ``fix/`` branches should be integrated both to ``main`` and to these branches.
-When creating a new patch release is necessary, these release branches have their version updated and are tagged with a patched :ref:`Semantic Versioning` (for example, ``0.2.1``).
+When creating a new patch release is necessary, these release branches have their version updated and are tagged with a patched :ref:`Semantic versioning` (for example, ``0.2.1``).
 This triggers CI to push to PyPI so that hotfixes for past versions can be rapidly push without having to worry about untested features.